-What I can say What my partner can say I know something about this from...
-I also know something about this, and I would like to add...
-I don't understand some of this, but I do recognize... think can help, read/heard about this when...
-We learned about this idea/concept when Tell me more about; I don't think I studied about...
-This concept is related to When I read/studied, I I agree/disagree, I think the concept is related to I learned about this when from I don't understand some of this, but I do recognize We learned about this idea/concept when This concept is related to
+What I can do What I can say What my partner can say Use Prior I know something about this from...
+I also know something about this, and I would like to add Knowledge I don't understand some of this, but I do recognize...
+I think I can help.
+I read/heard about this when Apply Related We learned about this idea/concept when Tell me more about; / don't think / studied about Concepts and/or Readings This concept is related to When I read/studied, I learned about this. agree/disagree think the concept is related to learned about this when